andGuo/attendance_script/README.md

 ### How-to-use

-1. Download Excel to your OS.
+1. (Optional) Download Excel to your OS.
 2. Copy and paste the bot output from discord.
 Ensure it is newline delimited.
 3. Download the merged tutorial attendance sheet as an `.xlsx` file.
    1. This file is used as both read and write (i.e. will be overwritten).